Switching Real Estate Software

 The best real estate software does the heavy lifting with your backend management needs, while supporting collaborative efforts for your business.
 It tracks activities and searches, so you gain the clearest picture of what your contacts are searching for on your website and how you’re engaging with them every step of the way.
 It also routes leads to the optimal follow-up plan based on your custom criteria.
 It should also dive deeper than surface level information with the use of data tags, so you can quickly evaluate your database based on things like time preference tags (timeline to sell/buy).

-Apart from the backend, your CRM should offer more in the way of collaboration.
+Apart from the backend, your real estate CRM should offer more in the way of collaboration.
 This may look like having access to third parties, such as lenders, through your CRM, making it possible to leverage programs like call transferring between account users.
 Or, it could be that your your CRM provides ways to access messaging and action plans from coaches through the CRM, so you can build your plans with confidence, without having to leave the system.
 In either example, the key here is that your CRM should support collaboration, not make it more difficult.

 Lead growth and performance.